-The academy furloughed staff working in its early years provision and catering staff under the government's CJRS.
-The funding received of £17k relates to staff costs in respect of 20 individuals which are included within note 9 below as appropriate.
+The academy received £34k of funding for catch-up premium and costs incurred in respect of this funding totalled £34k during this financial year.
+The academy also furloughed staff working in its early years provision and catering staff under the government's CJRS.
+The funding received of £33k (2020: £17k) relates to staff costs which are included within note 9 below as appropriate.